-Note: newer radarcape firmware (since major release 2) supports feeding to the OpenSky Network out of the box.
+Important note: Newer radarcape firmware (since major release 2) supports feeding to the OpenSky Network out of the box!
 This is described here.

 Older Radarcape do not support client mode without manual intervention.
 To add the OpenSky feeding function, you generally have two choices.